 What was the attribute of your ship?
 You need to discuss this with your Dungeon Master.
 Was your ship a merchant ship?
 Was your ship a naval vessel?
 A discovery ship or a Pirate ship?
 Discuss with your Dungeon Master which ship it would be?

 Attributes of ships also include the status of the ship itself; like how renowned your ship was?
-How widely your ship has traveled?
+How widely has your ship traveled?
 Have your shipped been on any voyage?
-Or is your ship missing or just rumors have been spread about it being a missing ship.
+Or is your ship missing or just rumors have been spread about it being a missing ship?

-Also, you have to determine by discussing this with your DM your own status on the ship on which you were sailing.
+Also, you have to determine by discussing with your DM your own status on the ship on which you were sailing.

 Were you a cook?
 Cook?
 Or some other job you were doing.
 Who were you, captain?
 Or who were you bosom buddy on board?
 How did you leave your ship? it is also to be discussed with your DM.